Skip to main content

 3. A private network is created so the sandbox can reach the internet but is isolated from other sandboxes.

-4. SmolVM connects over SSH to execute your commands and return the output.
+4. SmolVM connects to the sandbox — over SSH, or a faster vsock channel when available — to execute your commands and return the output.

 5. Everything is torn down when you exit the with block.